tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Windows SDK/语音消息及转文本_intl_en.md

-This document describes how to access and debug GME client APIs for the voice message and speech-to-text services for Unity.
+This document describes how to access and debug GME client APIs for the voice message and speech-to-text services for Windows.

 ## Key Considerations for Using GME